CS4992-AI-ML/open-house/readme-script/upload_s3.md

   6. **Return Upload Status**:
      - **Purpose**: Indicate the success or failure of the file upload.
      - **Action**: Return `True` if the file is successfully uploaded.
 Return `False` if any issues occurred during the upload process.

-## Additional Notes

-- **File Existence Check**: The function checks if the file already exists in the S3 bucket and allows for renaming if necessary.
-This prevents accidental overwrites.
-- **Error Handling**: Includes handling for missing files and credentials.
-Ensure that AWS credentials are configured properly and that the file path is correct.
-- **User Interaction**: If a file with the same name exists, the function prompts the user for a new name or to cancel the upload.
-This provides flexibility in managing file uploads.